Swallowed a foreign object

 Magnets

-Magnetic ball toys are about 10 times stronger than traditional magnets.
-If a child swallows more than one of the magnetic balls, they can stick to each other inside the body and cause damage to the bowel and other structures that get caught in between.
-They can be challenging to remove, often requiring surgery to do so.
-If your child has swallowed one or more magnets, bring them to the Emergency Department straight away.
+• Magnetic ball toys are much stronger than regular magnets.
+If a child swallows more than one, the magnets can stick to each other inside the body, causing serious damage to the intestines and other organs.
+Removing them can be very difficult and may require surgery.
+If your child swallows one or more magnets, take them to the Emergency Department right away.

 Click here for more information on magnetic toys.